-In 2016, the estimated population was projected under both alternative TACs and HCRs, as combinations of target fishing mortality ( $F{TAR}$ ), threshold biomass ( $B{THRESH}$ ) and an interim biomass limit reference point ( $B{LIM}$ ) of 0.4 $B{MSY}$ .
+In 2016, the estimated population was projected under both alternative TACs and HCRs, as combinations of target fishing mortality (F{TAR}), threshold biomass (B{THRESH}) and an interim biomass limit reference point (B{LIM}) of 0.4 B{MSY} .
 The projections assuming catch levels similar to those observed during the last five years (between 25,000 t and 30,000 t) or the current TAC (28,000 t) suggest that biomass would continue to increase and are likely sustainable.
 The new projections suggested higher sustainable catch levels compared to most of the previous assessments.
 However, the absolute biomass estimate might be questionable and the projections did not fully account for many other sources of uncertainty (i.e. model structure and assumptions) that need further evaluation.
 Thus, not much confidence can be given to the projections and the Kobe 2 Strategy Matrix therefore these analyses are not used for advice.

-During 2017, the testing of candidate reference points (e.g., SSBTHRESHOLD, SSBLIM and FTARGET) and associated harvest control rules (HCRs) that would support the management objective were refined, a set of alternative HCRs were tested by projecting a wide range of simulated albacore populations in a management strategy evaluation (MSE) framework.
+During 2017, the testing of candidate reference points (e.g., $SSB{THRESHOLD}$, SS{BLIM} and F{TARGET}) and associated harvest control rules (HCRs) that would support the management objective were refined, a set of alternative HCRs were tested by projecting a wide range of simulated albacore populations in a management strategy evaluation (MSE) framework.
 The MSE used was tailored specifically to support the process to discuss and eventually adopt an HCR for North Atlantic albacore in 2017 but not to provide TAC recommendation.
-As such, the simulated management procedure was consistent with the 2016 assessment approach, and thus it would be appropriate to apply it to the outcome of the 2016 stock assessment to set the TAC for the next three years.
+As such, the simulated management procedure was consistent with the 2016 assessment to set the TAC for the next three years.

 Although a larger set of HCRs were tested, a reduced number of eight HCRs was finally considered.
-Eight HCRs are all the combinations of the following elements: two alternative target fishing mortalities (0.8 and 1 x $F{MSY}$ ); two threshold biomasses (0.8 and 1 x $B{MSY}$ ); and 2 stability clauses.
-The 2 stability clauses were: (SC1) maximum change in TAC of 20% always applied from one 3-year management period to the next while also always imposing a 15,000-50,000 t min-max TAC; and (SC2) same as (SC1) but not restricting TAC reductions and not imposing a minimum TAC when BTHR.
+Eight HCRs are all the combinations of the following elements: two alternative target fishing mortalities (0.8 and 1 x F{MSY}); two threshold biomasses (0.8 and 1 x B{MSY}); and 2 stability clauses.
+The 2 stability clauses were: (SC1) maximum change in TAC of 20% always applied from one 3-year management period to the next while also always imposing a 15,000-50,000 t min-max TAC; and (SC2) same as (SC1) but not restricting TAC reductions and not imposing a minimum TAC when B<B{THR}.

 Table 7-2 show the performance of 8 HCRs.
-The combination of the target fishing mortality ( $F{TARGET}$ ), Biomass threshold ( $B{THRESHOLD}$ ) and the type of stability clause defines the HCR.
+The combination of the target fishing mortality (F{TARGET}), Biomass threshold ($B{THRESHOLD}$) and the type of stability clause defines the HCR.
 Two stability clauses were considered: (SC1) and (SC2).